 And celiac disease can cause constipation.
 In fact, constipation is one of the 300 known symptoms associated with celiac disease.
 Other symptoms of celiac include bloating, diarrhea, vomiting, nausea, sour stomach, and others.

 For example, are you eating a balance of fruits, vegetables, a whole grains?
-These foods provide essential sources of fiber that help keep you bowel movements regular.
+These foods provide essential sources of fiber that help keep your bowel movements regular.
 You might also consider discussing a fiber supplement with your provider.

 Not getting enough movement for example, can slow down your digestive tract.
 Movement is essential to GI health because it helps keep blood circulating to your digestive system.
 As a result, it helps keep your digestive system moving appropriately to prevent anything from backing up.

 The same goes for water and fiber, these two essential nutrients are important to add bulk to and lubricate your poop.
-Thus, if you’re not getting enough fiber or water, you might find yourself constipated.
+Thus, if you’re eating routine around these two nutrients changes, you might find yourself constipated.
 This happens often during travel.

 Also, any sudden change in your typical eating pattern can upset things.
 Are you on vacation?
 Did you just get back from a weekend on the beach?
 Have you been extra stressed lately?
 These things can impact your bowel movements too.

 Furthermore, your relationship to food can cause constipation with celiac disease.